magnumjs/mag.js/README.md

   - - context.onunload (configContext, node, xpath)
 * 4. Index- the x path based index of the element

-mag.redraw is required to be manually called here if the desire is to display the changed state to the dom immediately.
-An alternative is to use mag.prop for the state variables. mag.prop on setter will call mag.redraw automatically.

 ### Simple API